 The project's primary goal was to strengthen healthcare capacity in Jamaica through strategic engagement of the private health sector.
 This project played a pivotal role in supporting the country's COVID-19 response.

-LHSS is working with the government of Jamaica and private sector stakeholders to leverage existing private sector models to reduce the strain on the public sector and strengthen the country’s COVID-19 response.
-We are working to:
+LHSS worked with the Ministry of Health and Wellness and private sector stakeholders to leverage existing private sector models to reduce the strain on the public sector and strengthen the country's COVID-19 response.
+We worked to:

 - Increase equitable access to and uptake of COVID-19 vaccines

 - Address vaccine hesitancy

 - Reinforce private health sector resiliency to effectively respond to the pandemic while maintaining essential health services

 - LHSS Jamaica administered grants totaling USD $700,000 to nine private health sector organizations including pharmacies, faith-based organizations, private medical practices, and a private health care network.
 These organizations administered over 16,000 doses of COVID-19 vaccines, contributing 20% to the Ministry's overall goal for the private health sector.
 Grantees also benefitted from administrative and organizational support and capacity strengthening opportunities that enabled them to meaningfully contribute to the Ministry's public health response.